ehwest/mdn_qms/source/Quality_Manual/README.md

 The company has documented procedures for the validation of the application of computer software used for the monitoring and measurement of requirements.
 Such software application shall be validated prior to initial use and, as appropriate, after changes to such software or its application.
 The specific approach and activities associated with software validation and revalidation shall be proportionate to the risk associated with the use of the software, including the effect on the ability of the product to conform to specifications.
 Records of the results and conclusion of validation and necessary actions from the validation shall be maintained.

-# MEASUREMENT, ANALYSIS, AND IMPROVEMENT
+# Measurement, Analysis, and Improvement

 The company plans and implements the monitoring, measurement, analysis, and improvement processes needed to: